nyu-ossd-s20/project-evaluation/GNOME_accessibility_toolkit_evaluation.md

 1. Are there instructions for how to download, build, and install?
 How easy is it to find them?
 Do they seem easy (relatively speaking) to follow? <br>
-The process for setting up the environment:
+The process for setting up the environment is described in the repo README:
 	1. Clone or download the source code.
 	2. Install meson and ninja using a package manager.
 These are both build systems.
 	3. Call $ meson build